 top of page

-Ongoing Artistic Research: Exploring a Lubunya Galaxy: Queer Sci-Fi Aesthetics and Migration Narratives in Theatrical Space
+Ongoing Artistic Research: Exploring Galaxy Lubunya: Queer Sci-Fi Aesthetics and Migration Narratives in Theatrical Space

 The Artistic Research on Envisioning a Lubunya Galaxy*: Queer Sci-Fi Aesthetics and Migration Narratives in Theatrical Space